 Pima Association of Governments manages the federal Section 5310 program for the region.
 Also known as the Enhanced Mobility of Seniors and Individuals with Disabilities, the 5310 program assists nonprofit agencies in acquiring and operating vehicles to transport older adults and persons with disabilities.
 Agencies can receive up to 80 percent of the cost of a vehicle that will be used for client transportation and up to 50 percent reimbursement for vehicle operating expenses.
 Nonprofit agencies, Native American Nations, Districts and Tribes are eligible applicants.

 Each year the PAG region allocates Social Services Block Grant (SSBG) funds.
 Approximately $1.2 million to $1.6 million is made available annually for locally planned human services.
 A regional Social Services Planning Committee works closely with the following working groups to identify needs and make recommendations to the PAG Regional Council on annual allocations: Children, Youth and Families; Developmental Disabilities; Aging and Adults; Employment and Rehabilitation Services; and Quality of Life services.
 These recommendations include services for homeless adults and children, employment or guidance counseling, home care programs, and services for developmentally delayed children and disabled adults.

 Pima Association of Governments prepares and adopts a Public Transit-Human Services Coordinated Transportation Plan to guide transportation coordination in the region for older adults and persons with disabilities.
-The 2017 PAG Public Transit-Human Services Coordinated Transportation Plan was adopted by the PAG Regional Council in December 2017.
+The 2019 PAG Public Transit Human Services Coordinated Transportation Plan was adopted by Regional Council in January 2020.
 Human service agencies are actively involved in identifying regional human service transportation needs and developing strategies to meet these needs through quarterly coordination meetings.